Mintakaaaa/number-scroller-compose/README.md

 # Miscellaneous

 1. `lineSpeed` is irrelevant for both scroller types when `syncLinePosWithNumber = true` as the line snaps to the correct position dictated by the selected number and the range.
+2. `syncLinePosWithNumber` and `autoIncrementOnFarScroll` cannot be true simultaneously.